Tito Mboweni

-Mboweni was the eighth Governor of the South African Reserve Bank and the first Black South African to hold the post.
+Mboweni was the eighth Governor of the South African Reserve Bank and the first Black South African to hold the post from 1999 to 2009.
 He was sworn in as Minister of Finance on 9 October 2018, following Nhlanhla Nene's resignation.

-Mboweni is a founding member of Mboweni Brothers Investment Holdings and a former international advisor of Goldman Sachs International.
-He has been appointed as a non executive Director for South Africa at the New Development Bank (BRICS Development Bank).
+Mboweni was a founding member of Mboweni Brothers Investment Holdings and a former international advisor of Goldman Sachs International.
+He had been appointed a non executive Director for South Africa at the New Development Bank (BRICS Development Bank).

 Early life and career

 The youngest of three children, Tito Mboweni was born on 16 March 1959.
 He grew up in Tzaneen in the Limpopo Province.
 He attended the University of the North between 1979 and 1980, where he registered for a Bachelor of Commerce degree.
 He did not complete his studies there and left South Africa to go into exile in 1980.

 While in exile in Lesotho, Mboweni joined the African National Congress (ANC), South Africa's current governing party, and was an activist for the party in many capacities.
 He obtained a Bachelor of Arts (Hons) in economics and political science from the National University of Lesotho in 1985.
 In 1988 he obtained a Master of Arts in Development Economics from the University of East Anglia in England.